MrZammler/iGame/README.md

 ## Builds and releases

-the iGame_rel folder should contain builds that are done at some point in time, following any major code changes.
+The iGame_rel folder should contain builds that are done at some point in time, following any major code changes.

 ## Installing